jochasinga/tinyevm/README.md

 ## `ADD`

-The following bytecode `0x6001600101` is equivalent to othe following:
+The following bytecode `0x6001600101` is equivalent to the following:

 | bytecode |  opcode |                  description                  |
 |----------|---------|-----------------------------------------------|